 For three years, Jesus walked with and taught his disciples.
 He dared to love those cast aside by society.
 He healed the sick, turned unbelieving hearts toward God, and challenged those who believed they held the ultimate power.

-The problem was that his disciples wanted to follow him on their own terms.
-Time and again, they failed.
+The problem was that his disciples wanted to follow him on their terms.
+But, time and again, they failed.
 Why?
 Their desire to change was ever frustrated by their inability to know God as Jesus knew him.
 Their frame of reference for God’s love was within the realm of deserving and undeserving.
-It was something they could control by their actions.
+It was something they could control through their actions.

-What they witnessed in Jesus’ Passion and death was his total self-giving to his Father.
-What God revealed by the resurrection was his radically gratuitous love for his Son, for the disciples, and for us.
+In Jesus’ Passion and death, they witnessed his total self-giving to his Father.
+So likewise, God revealed his radically gratuitous love for his Son, the disciples, and us through the resurrection.
 Though that love is given freely, it calls for a response from us.
-I can’t help but wonder if that’s why we, like the Israelites, settle at the foot of the mountain in a comfortable, risk free faith.
-“Nuh uh, I ain’t goin’ up there!”
+I can’t help but wonder if that’s why we, like the Israelites, settle at the foot of the mountain in a comfortable, risk-free faith.
+“Nuh-uh, I ain’t goin’ up there!”

 Can we possibly grasp the implications of that love in our own lives?
-In a world laden with mistrust and fear, we zealously take care of “number one”.
+We zealously take care of “number one” in a world laden with mistrust and fear.
 How does that correlate with the fact that we were made in the image of God?
 It doesn’t.

-As Christians we too were created anew by the resurrection and empowered by the Holy Spirit.
+As Christians, we too, were created anew by the resurrection and empowered by the Holy Spirit.
 That is Good News!
 And we have a mandate to take that Good News into the world.
-If fear holds us back, it is grounded in the denial of who we really are.
-Fear clings to the old self, refuses to relinquish control, and ties the hands of the Spirit.
+If fear holds us back, it is grounded in the denial of who we are.
 God’s sacrificial love is meant for all, and I am to be an instrument of that love, or my faith response is inadequate.

 You see, I always felt the need for certitude about something, anything, in my messed up, confused, and broken life, but I wasn’t sure about trusting that to God.
-I mean, up to that point he didn’t seem to pay any mind to me or my trials.
-I was convinced I was screaming into an echo chamber when I complained about the raw deal life handed me.
+I mean, up to that point, he didn’t seem to pay any mind to me or my trials.
+So, I was convinced I was screaming into an echo chamber when I complained about the raw deal life handed me.
 It sucked for real!
-So, I went about creating a new and different me and it seemed to be working just fine – on the outside – for a while.
+So, I went about creating a new and different me, and it seemed to work just fine – on the outside – for a while.

 I was also good at making you look bad to make me look better.
-Listen, I could easily admonish you for all your faults and failures without skipping a beat.
-I could even quote Scripture verses to shore up my convictions.
-“Oh yeah, you think you’re a shoe-in for heaven?
+I could easily admonish you for all your faults and failures without skipping a beat.
+I could even quote scripture verses to shore up my convictions.
+“Oh yeah, you think you’re a shoo-in for heaven?
 Well, I’ve got news for you – you’re screwed.
-Matthew says so, ‘For the gate is narrow and the way is hard that leads to life, and those who find it are few – very few – almost no one!’”
+Matthew says so, ‘For the gate is narrow, and the way is hard that leads to life, and those who find it are few – very few – almost no one!’”
 (Matt.
 7:13–14).
-I hate to tell you (NOT!) but this is not your lucky day and tomorrow ain’t lookin’ too good either if you don’t change your ways!
+I hate to tell you (NOT!), but this is not your lucky day, and tomorrow ain’t lookin’ too good either if you don’t change your ways!
 Don’t say I didn’t warn you.
 You’re welcome!

 Jesus side-eyed me for my attitude more times than I care to admit!

-Now, since I am very stubborn and hard-headed (duh) my transformation was very, very slow.
+was is, very slow.
 Truth be told, I muddled along for several years after graduation trying to sustain my convictions.
 After all, who would I be if not this person I created to shore up my sense of self, albeit a very fragile and false self?

 So I trudged along searching – for what?
 I didn’t know.
-Longing for something out there that could give my life meaning I tried desperately to fill the void.
-I left the Catholic Church in frustration and wondered into other Christian churches.
+Longing for something out there that could give my life meaning.
+I tried desperately to fill the void.
+I left the Catholic Church in frustration and wandered into other Christian churches.
 Some sent me running out the door with my hair on fire!
-Why was I struggling so hard to find a faith with the correct beliefs that spoke to me?
-For a moment I considered communing alone with nature!
-Then I had a vision of St. John the Baptist running naked in the woods, eating bugs and swatting mosquitoes!
+Why was I struggling to find a faith with the correct beliefs that spoke to me?
+For a moment, I considered communing alone with nature!
+Then I saw St. John the Baptist running naked in the woods, eating bugs and swatting mosquitoes!
 No thanks.

 And then – my glorious and long overdue AHA moment arrived at my doorstep unannounced.
-In my search for a belief system that I could buy into I suddenly realized what I was actually longing for.
-In that moment, experience and dogma clashed head-on and I understood that I wasn’t searching for correct beliefs.
+In my search for a belief system that I could buy into, I suddenly realized what I was actually longing for.
+At that moment, experience and dogma clashed head-on, and I understood that I wasn’t searching for correct beliefs.
 That has never been what drew me to God.
-It was the experiences along the way that showed me God’s love beyond anything I had ever known.
-It just took this long to accept that God could actually love me like that.
+The experiences along the way showed me God’s love beyond anything I had ever known.
+It just took this long to accept that God could love me like that.
 Experiencing God in relationship, not knowledge of God, wells up within the very depth of our hearts – where he resides.
 I was finally home within my very being – where my deepest longing and hunger reside.

-I could beat myself up for all the years I wasted wanting faith on my own terms, but God has spoken tenderly into my brokenness and heartache.
-That voice was not a voice of condemnation that I was taught to believe is God’s.
+I could beat myself up for all the years I wasted wanting faith on my terms, but God has spoken tenderly into my brokenness and heartache.
+That voice was not a voice of condemnation that I was taught to believe was God’s.
 It’s not helpful that we are reminded every Lenten season that he had his beloved Son killed because of our wretchedness.
 NO!
 I believe Jesus was killed by a power structure that feared him.
-He lived a life that he had to know would get him killed but he did it anyway out of a self-giving love that was at the core of his being.
+He lived a life that he had to know would get him killed, but he did it anyway out of a self-giving love at the core of his being.

 Seeing Jesus’ life, death, and resurrection in the context of John’s gospel of love has cast a new and beautiful light on what I now see when he says, “I am the way”.
-His life and love show me that if I follow in his way I will be living my purpose which is to love unconditionally; serve where I am called, and offer freely the same forgiveness and mercy God has shown me.
+His life and love show me that if I follow in his way, I will be living my purpose: to love unconditionally, serve where I am called, and offer freely the same forgiveness and mercy God has shown me.

-The Easter question for me, for us, as for the disciples, becomes, “What do you believe about me?”
-What I say I believe must manifest itself in the way I live my life or it is a lie.
+The Easter question for us becomes, “What do you believe about me?”
+What I say I believe must manifest itself in the way I live my life, or it is a lie.